awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 You can attach AWS Identity and Access Management \(IAM\) permission policies to your users, groups, and roles that grant or deny access to specific secrets, and restrict management of those secrets\.
 For example, you might attach one policy to a group with members that require the ability to fully manage and configure your secrets\.
 Another policy attached to a role used by an application might grant only read permission on the one secret the application needs to run\.

 Alternatively, you can attach a resource\-based policy directly to the secret to grant permissions specifying users who can read or modify the secret and the versions\.
 Unlike an identity\-based policy which automatically applies to the user, group, or role, a resource\-based policy attached to a secret uses the `Principal` element to identify the target of the policy\.
 The `Principal` element can include users and roles from the same account as the secret or principals from other accounts\.

-## Access Secrets Manager<a name="asm_access"></a>

-You can work with Secrets Manager in any of the following ways:

-**AWS Management Console**
-You can manage your secrets using the browser\-based [The Secrets Manager console](https://console.aws.amazon.com/secretsmanager/) and perform almost any task related to your secrets by using the console\.
-Currently, you can't perform the following task in the console:
-+ *Store binary data in a secret\.* The console currently stores data only in the `SecretString` field of the secret, and does not use the `SecretBinary` field\.
-To store binary data, you must currently use the AWS CLI or one of the AWS SDKs\.

-**AWS Command Line Tools**
-The AWS command line tools allows you to issue commands at your system command line to perform Secrets Manager and other AWS tasks\.
-This can be faster and more convenient than using the console\.
-The command line tools can be useful if you want to build scripts to perform AWS tasks\.
-AWS provides two sets of command line tools: the [AWS Command Line Interface](https://aws.amazon.com/cli/) \(AWS CLI\) and the [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.
-For information about installing and using the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
-For information about installing and using the Tools for Windows PowerShell, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.

-**AWS SDKs**
-The AWS SDKs consist of libraries and sample code for various programming languages and platforms, for example, [Java](https://aws.amazon.com/sdk-for-java/), [Python](https://aws.amazon.com/sdk-for-python/), [Ruby](https://aws.amazon.com/sdk-for-ruby/), [\.NET](https://aws.amazon.com/sdk-for-net/), [iOS and Android](https://aws.amazon.com/mobile/resources/), and [others](https://aws.amazon.com/tools/#sdk)\.
-The SDKs include tasks such as cryptographically signing requests, managing errors, and retrying requests automatically\.
-For more information about the AWS SDKs, including how to download and install them, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/#sdk)\.

-**Secrets Manager HTTPS Query API**
-The Secrets Manager HTTPS Query API gives you programmatic access to Secrets Manager and AWS\.
-The HTTPS Query API allows you to issue HTTPS requests directly to the service\.
-When you use the HTTPS API, you must include code to digitally sign requests by using your credentials\.
-For more information, see [Calling the API by Making HTTP Query Requests](https://docs.aws.amazon.com/secretsmanager/latest/userguide/query-requests.html) and the [AWS Secrets Manager API Reference](https://docs.aws.amazon.com/secretsmanager/latest/apireference/)\.
-We recommend using the SDK specific to the programming language you prefer instead of using the HTTPS Query API\.
-The SDK performs many useful tasks you perform manually\.
-The SDKs automatically sign your requests and convert the response into a structure syntactically appropriate to your language\.
-Use the HTTPS Query API only when an SDK is unavailable\.

 ## Pricing for Secrets Manager<a name="asm_pricing"></a>